-I (Mariana) travelled to Marrakesh last year, in October.
-On this post, I bring you our itinerary with all the best spots and the experiences you can’t miss in the red city – the name given to Marrakesh because all the buildings are red.
+Marrakech is the perfect city to explore all our senses.
+I visited Marrakech with friends last October.
+In this post, I bring you our itinerary with the best places to visit and the experiences not to be missed in the red city – name given to Marrakech because all the buildings are red.

 Read also: Marrakesh – Tips to Have the Best Experience

 The places we planned to visit on the first day of the trip were relatively close so we chose to walk all the time.
 We started the day with a visit to the famous souks, markets that are concentrated in the central area of Medina.
 There are plenty of streets with endless options in which we are sure to get lost.
 Bags, carpets, shoes, jewellery, natural perfumes, teas, souvenirs, … In these markets, there is a mixture of colours, patterns, textures, smells and flavours.
 There’s so much to see that, by the time we realized, the morning had already passed.

 After lunch, the afternoon began with a visit to the Palais El Badi.
 On the way to the palace, we took the opportunity to see and explore the streets of Medina.
 The Palais El Badi, although it is in ruins, is very imposing.
 It has huge patios that impress and it is possible to climb a tower where you have a wonderful view of the city.
 In one of the rooms of the palace, we can see a video telling the history of it and showing how it was before its destruction.

 Curiosity: this palace was built to commemorate the victory of the Moroccans against the Portuguese in the battle of Alcácer Quibir.

 After this visit, we returned to the streets of Medina towards the Koutoubia Mosque.
 It is the central mosque of the city and is surrounded by beautiful gardens.
 As in most mosques in Marrakech, non-Muslims cannot enter and can only visit the outside.